 During her professional career she has developed numerous applications and websites.
 While working at Weyerhaeuser she was responsible for overseeing architecture and design decisions for the Timberlands division.

 Since the beginning of 2012 Margaret has been teaching the Programming Club at Seattle Country Day School.
 Many of her students become fluent with code and capable of writing simple video games such as Blasterball and Minesweeper almost entirely by themselves.
+Some students went on to winning programming competitions and even being featured by online magazines.

 It all started when a teacher at Seattle Country Day School became very impressed with Margaret’s son's programming skills.
 She asked him who had taught him and he responded: “My mother”.
 Since then Margaret has been the Programming Club instructor at Seattle Country Day School.
 It has been both challenging and very rewarding.